Paramount High Class of 2018 Graduates Named National AP Scholars

 Karina Cortes Garcia walked through a crowded Paramount High School gymnasium on May 24, proudly holding a certificate that displayed her college destination of the University of California, Berkeley.
 Garcia was one of nearly 370 college-bound seniors who gathered for University Celebration Day, which honored students for their acceptance to four-year universities.
 The group shared lunch and memories as PHS staff recognized each by name and awarded them with congratulatory certificates.

-Nearly 1,000 Paramount High School seniors will take the stage to accept their diplomas during an evening ceremony at 6 p.m. on Thursday, June 8.
-The celebration will feature speeches by salutatorian Armando Alexis Torres, valedictorian Fernanda Corona and Superintendent Dr. Ruth Pérez.
-The school’s band and choir will perform during the ceremony, to be held in Paramount’s 6,000-seat stadium at 14429 Downey Ave., Paramount.
+Nearly 1,000 Paramount High School seniors accepted their diplomas during an evening ceremony on June 7.
+The celebration featured speeches by salutatorian Armando Alexis Torres, valedictorian Fernanda Corona and Superintendent Dr. Ruth Pérez.
+The school’s band and choir performed during the ceremony, held in Paramount’s 6,000-seat stadium.

 Roosevelt Elementary Students to Learn Future Possibilities at Career Day